Visiting Munich in winter? Here is everything you need to know, from amazing things to do, what to wear, where to eat, and more!

 Besides, the cold was nothing that some German beer couldn’t cure – and there were plenty of beer halls and beer gardens around the city!

-Wondering what to do in Munich in winter?
-Here is everything you need to know about winter in Munich!
+Here is everything you need to know about Munich in winter!

 Disclosure: This post contains affiliate links.
 This means that if you make a purchase or booking, I may receive a small commission at no additional cost to you.
 Pictures & Words is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites at no cost to you.

-Weather and What to Pack for Winter in Munich
+Winter Weather in Munich and What to Pack

 There’s no getting around it – winter in Munich is COLD.
 While winter weather in Munich is milder and warmer than in the northern parts of Germany, temperatures hover near freezing and rain and snow are common – I experienced both during my time in Munich.